syncfusion-content/javascript-docs/js/ReportViewer/SSRS-report.md

 {% endhighlight %}

-N> Report Server URL should be in the format of http://<servername>/reportserver$instanceName The report path should be in the format of /foldername/reportname.
+N> Report Server URL should be in the format of http://<servername>/reportserver$instanceName The report path should be in the format of /folder name/report name.

 ## Network credentials for SSRS
 The network credentials are required to connect with the specified SSRS Report Server using Report Viewer.
 Specify the `ReportServerCredential` property in Web API Controller `OnInitReportOptions` method.